simpleanalytics/blog/_posts/2022-11-10-first-signals-that-bidens-executive-order-on-data-transfers-will-be-challenged.md

 draft: true
 ---

-## 1. First signals that Biden's Executive Order on Data Transfers will be challenged

 In a recent [press release](https://www.baden-wuerttemberg.datenschutz.de/usa-eu-datentransfer-durchfuehrungsverordnung-us-praesident/) (German only), Baden-Württemberg State Commissioner for Data Protection and Freedom of Information Stefan Brink voiced his criticism over US President Joe Biden's executive order on data transfers.

 To be clear, the Commissioner is not the data protection authority of Baden-Württemberg, and his positions don't necessarily reflect the authority's.
 He is, however, the first privacy institution in Europe to comment on the executive order, so his criticism is worth considering.
 But first of all, we will need some context.

 {% include gif.html slug="hmmm" alt="hmmm" width="480" height="400" color="#91837f" %}

+1. The aftermath of Schrems II
+2. The new executive order
+3. The DPO's press release

+Let's find out!

-## 2. The aftermath of Schrems II
+## 1. The aftermath of Schrems II

 We already wrote about data transfers extensively [here](https://www.simpleanalytics.com/blog/how-to-move-forward-with-data-transfers-between-the-eu-us), so here's the story in a nutshell.
 In 2020 the EU Court of Justice issued its landmark [Schrems II ruling](https://gdprhub.eu/index.php?title=CJEU_-_C-311/18_-_Schrems_II).
 This ruling made data transfers to the US tricky for EEA companies for several reasons.